vectordotdev/timber-io/_docs/app/search-syntax.md

 ---
+category: Timber App
+category_order: 4
 title: Search Syntax
-category: Timber App
-order: 1
+page_order: 1
-sections: test attributes
+sections: text search, attribute search, real-world examples
 ---

-# Reference
+While Timber does not store your logs on ElasticSearch, we provide a query syntax that works exactly the same.

+Looking for something more powerful?
+Checkout the [SQL query your logs]({% link _docs/app/sql-query.md %}) page.

-## Text
+# Text search

 | Action                 | Example                      | Description
 |------------------------|------------------------------|-------------------------------------------------------------------